TheDeuceYouSay/microsoft-365-docs/microsoft-365/admin/manage/use-qr-code-download-outlook.md

 > [!NOTE]
 > In some cases, your users must re-authenticate on their computer to generate the QR code.

-## Use Exchange PowerShell to turn of QR code sign in
+## Use Exchange PowerShell to turn off QR code sign in

 This feature is on by default but you can turn it off by setting the Set-OWAMailboxPolicy command, **AccountTransferEnabled** to false.
 Users that have already used this feature won’t be signed out.